FAQ Seattle University Tournament

 What are the main differences between the different days of the Tournament?

-In the Summer, the tournament is only offered on Friday in-person (no online, no Saturday, no Sunday options).
+In the Summer, the tournament is only offered on Friday in-person.

 Saturday is for middle schoolers doing debate only and is a full day experience.